University Charges for the Academic Year 2018–2019

 Credits are designated under the separate summer term for all purposes, including enrollment status, Satisfactory Academic Progress, and all other term based processes.
-Tuition is $450 per credit and is covered by scholarship (and grants if available) for DAY programs (EW and DE pay tuition).
+Tuition is $500 per credit.
+Undergraduates will receive scholarship (and grants if available) to cover tuition.
 Housing and meals is $210 per week for on campus students while in class.
 Six credits are required for half time enrollment during the summer term.

 Credits earned for courses starting after the Winter Holiday break are session credits added onto, and part of, the standard spring semester.
 Tuition/Housing/Meals is charged in the same way all credits are charged for spring semester enrollment as a whole.